 The Schiller Bund was a musical society to honor the German poet Frederich Schiller.
-The Beethoven Maennerchor, another sining society, honored Beethoven.
+The Beethoven Maennerchor singing society honored Beethoven.
 Other singing societies of note were: New York Saengerbunde and Junger Maennerchor.
-Some regional sining societies were: Schwaebisher Saengerbund (Suabian singers), Rheinisher Saegerbund (Rhine singers), Wormatia (Worms) singers.
+Some regional singing societies who honored there homeland in Germany were: Schwaebisher Saengerbund (Suabian singers), Rheinisher Saegerbund (Rhine singers), Wormatia (Worms) singers.

 Importent members of the German community belonged to multiple organizations.
 Henry R Caplan born in Danzig Germany in 1854 trained as a jeweler.
 However, in 1891 he started a liquor business at 67 - 69 St. Mark's Place.
 He was very successful.